PrisonTeam/Prison/docs/knownissues_v3.3.x.md

-* **Commands - Enhancement**
-Be able to select rank and mine commands for edit and deletion, or even moving, with line numbers.

-* **Rank Commands - Edit and delete**
-Add line numbers and enable the ability to edit and delete by line number.

 * **Update config.yml when changes are detected** Preserving the current settings, replace the out of date config.yml file with the latest that is stored within the jar.
 Updating the settings as it goes.

-* **Ladder commands - global for all ranks in that ladder** Add new placeholders for ladder commands to be able to have generic ladder commands that will apply and be ran for all ranks.
-May be able to eliminate the need for most rank commands.